snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 ### Quoting your variables

 Google recommends to always quote your variables.
-I think you should do that only for variables where you aren't sure what the content is (e.g. content is from an external input source).
+I think generally you should do that only for variables where you are unsure about the content/values of the variables (e.g. content is from an external input source and may contains whitespace or other special characters).
 In my opinion, the code will become quite noisy when you always quote your variables like this:

 ```
 greet () {